What is glaucoma?

 Talk over your options with your doctor.
 While glaucoma is a serious disease, treatment works well.
 Remember these tips:

-If you’re having trouble with everyday activities because of your vision loss, ask your doctor about low vision services or devices that could help
+- If you’re having trouble with everyday activities because of your vision loss, ask your doctor about vision rehabilitation services or devices that could help

 Featured Resource: Talk With Your Doctor About Glaucoma

 Do you have glaucoma?
-This guide makes talking to your doctor easier than ever!
+This guide makes it easy to talk with your doctor about your condition.
 It includes:

 - Information about glaucoma